-Most visitors overlook The Darwin Centre and so is a much quieter part of the museum.
-Some 300+ scientists work at the museum and here you can see a few carrying out research.
-There’s also lots of interesting, interactive displays telling you about the various scientific projects the museum is involved in.
+Most visitors overlook The Darwin Centre, and so is a much quieter part of the museum.
+Some 300+ scientists work at the museum, and here you can see a few carrying out research.
+There are also lots of impressive, interactive displays telling you about the various scientific projects the museum is involved in.

 5. Marine Reptiles Gallery

-I’m a big fan of marine reptiles (reptiles from the age of the dinosaurs that lived in the seas) and they have some incredible specimens here.
-Seriously, check out the eyes on the Icthyosaurs.
+I’m a big fan of marine reptiles (reptiles from the age of the dinosaurs that lived in the seas), and they have some incredible specimens here.
+Seriously, check out the eyes on the Ichthyosaurs.
 Also lumped in here because they didn’t know where to put it is the Giant Sloth which is well worth a look.

 6. Earth Hall